 * Good mobile reception.

-* One well behaved dog welcome
+* Two well behaved dogs welcome

 * Flexible changeover days, please ask

 Skylark Lodge, together with its neighbour, Pheasant Lodge , offers the ideal solution for groups of friends or family looking to enjoy the walking, cycling, food or events for which this area is known.
 Pheasant Lodge and Skylark Lodge can accommodate 4 each in lodge.
 The property is well placed to provide accommodation for a number of local events such as the Abergavenny Food Festival, The Green Man Festival, The Polo and Horse Trials at the Glanusk Estate and the Royal Welsh Show at Builth Wells.

 The Dragons Head pub in Llangenny is just a 400 meter walk away and is a great example of a small village pub, loved by its locals.
 George and Karen serve wonderful, home-cooked meals and local ales.
 The cosy, low-ceilinged interior is typical of pubs in the area with horse brasses on the walls and comfy seating around a huge wood-burning stove - an ideal resting point after a long walk.
 In the summer the enclosed garden and terrace area is lovely.

 Foodies will appreciate the selection of other superb eateries within around 20 miles of Skylark Lodge.
 These include two Michelin starred restaurants, The Walnut Tree just over 9 miles away and The Crown at Whitebrook.
 The lodges are also within easy reach of the celebrated Bell at Skenfrith, Michelin pub of the year in 2007 and recipient of 2 AA rosettes.
 Finally, The Hardwick is just under 7 miles away and is another multi-award winning gastropub.

 Time your visit towards the end of September and take in the Abergavenny Food Festival and enjoy the Welsh hospitality and sample some amazing local produce.